Sialis

 He may have eventually accepted her as a mate after his original mate disappeared.
 At the time, he had four 4-day old nestlings from a second brood.
 But then the new mate apparently proceeded to get rid of the prior mates' young.
 Dave found two nestlings dead in the nestbox, and another in the grass 20 feet from the box.
 He returned the baby to the nest, but the pair refused to feed it, and it disappeared overnight.
 They now have three young of their own.
 They have also driven off the fledglings from the first brood.

-Bluebirds have been seen removing eggs and nestlings from boxes, but it is not a common occurrence.
+Bluebirds have been seen removing eggs and nestlings from boxes, but this is not a common occurrence.

 Actually both Goldfinches and House Finches may hang out with Bluebirds.
 Some folks call them "bluebird wannabe's."